 Qualified Certified Industrial Hygienist (CIH) must be an integral part of the Program efforts and evaluation of the physical workplace.

-National organizations such as the American Industrial Hygiene Association (AIHA) are a valuable resource of qualified personnel, training, education, laboratory accreditation and regulatory assistance.
+National organizations such as the American Industrial Hygiene Association (AIHA) are a valuable resource of qualified personnel, training, education, laboratory accreditation, and regulatory assistance.

+Are you looking to get an industrial hygiene survey?
 We have Certified Industrial Hygienists and industrial hygiene field personnel who can address every aspect of a working environment to identify health risks, evaluate the exposures, identify corrective measures, ventilation, develop written protocols, and assist in regulatory compliance.
 Feel free to contact us at 1-800-344-4414 or email@example.com.

 Our primary service areas for Industrial Hygiene Surveys are: NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Fort Worth) TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.